yu-ming-chen/tp/docs/DeveloperGuide.md

 (Contributed by David)

-This section describes the details surrounding events at which users would wish to edit information from NUSave.
+This section elaborates on the details surrounding events at which users would wish to edit information from NUSave.
 Specifically, editing can happen in two areas; when a user wishes to edit a budget from the `Main Page`, or when a user wishes to edit an expenditure from a budget within the `Budget Page`.

 ##### 4.3.3.1.
-Edit Budget
+Edit budget

 (Contributed by Yu Ming)

-This section explains the `Edit Budget Command`.
+This section elaborates on the `EditBudgetCommand`.

 The following activity diagram to shows the events that occur when the user executes the Edit Budget Command.

 ![EditBudgetCommand Activity Diagram](diagrams/commandsPlantUML/diagram/EditBudgetCommandActivity.png)

-Figure 4.3.3.1.1: Activity diagram for edit budget command.
+Figure 4.3.3.1.1: Activity diagram of the `EditBudgetCommand`.

 The following command occurs in the `Main Page` of NUSave, and  results in the specified budget of the particular index to be edited within NUSave.
 As such, this command requires a compulsory index to specify the particular budget,